 An organisation adopts one of four types of AP depending on circumstances and target level of maturity.
 If moving to "The Digital Channel Service Desk", Perfect Prioritisation is the most advanced in which every Service Desk ticket has multiplied cover for the entire time that it is open.
 Ticket queue silos no longer exist.
 Service is as quick and reliable as possible.

-In that it removes all operational issues intrinsic of the ITIL approach and produces "pinpoint expectations management", AP is a much simpler way of working.
+Although AP removes every operational issue intrinsic of ITIL's "minimum viable" approach, and produces "pinpoint expectations management", it's in fact a much simpler way of working.

 The status quo without it...

-Even if support is over-staffed and micromanaged, frequent slow, unresponsive, and failed support is unavoidable.
+In most IT environments, frequent slow, unresponsive, and failed support - weak service experience - is unavoidable.

 Experience Management's biggest challenge?

-IT Experience Management (XM) brings attention to the reality of frequent frustration from untimely support, but without Flow Management, still, there is very little that can be done about it.
+IT Experience Management (XM) brings attention to the reality of frequent frustration from untimely support, yet still, without Flow Management, there is very little that can be done about it.

 In fact, when unmanaged tickets receive managerial focus, or if the use of "on-hold" is prohibited to encourage improved ticket management, a drive to meet SLAs and keep ticket volume down leads to substantially increased service failure where "my ticket was not solved".
 It's a fact shown in global benchmark data produced by HappySignals.

-Equally as striking, benchmark data shows that timeliness falls short in 10% of all tickets, and over half of these turn bad.
-More than three quarters of support tickets are completed straight-away (timeliness and experience is mainly good), so the balance is this...
+Benchmark data also shows that timeliness falls short in 10% of all tickets, and over half of these turn bad.
+With more than three quarters of support needs being met straight-away (timeliness and experience is mainly good), the balance is this...

 With a process that's too basic for the nature of support, ITXM-led improvement initiatives aren't just overly challenged, they have a negative effect.